Main Volkswagen brand speeds up shift to electric

 “In the coming years, we will change Volkswagen as never before,” he added, saying that integrating data and software functions into cars would open up new sources of revenue.

+Challenged by Apple, Google and Amazon, Volkswagen also plans to offer self-driving vehicles and wants to develop operating systems - the heart of future electric cars - on its own to cash in on data-based business models.

+“If you place that into the hands of a third party you can no longer develop these business models yourself,” Brandstaetter said.

-Volkswagen said it had earmarked around 16 billion euros ($19 billion) for investment in the future trends of e-mobility, hybridization and digitalisation up to 2025.
+Volkswagen has earmarked around 16 billion euros ($19 billion) for investment in the future trends of e-mobility, hybridization and digitalisation up to 2025.

 The group had been a laggard on electrification until it admitted in 2015 to cheating on U.S. diesel emissions tests and had to deal with new Chinese quotas for electric vehicles.